 First and foremost, all DJs will say, "we only use professional equipment."
 What does that statement even mean?
 What else would they use?
 The thing to know is that as far as Pro Audio and DJ equipment goes, just like with any other consumer good, there are tiers of quality.
 There are entry level brands, mid level brands, and premium brands, and each brand has different grades of equipment in their own product line ups.
 The entry level brands and base model gear may be "professional equipment," but it is not much better or louder than the stereo you probably have at your house!
 Most of the newer and beginner DJs are using entry level equipment, and that is why they charge so little.
 Would any touring DJ, big name performer, or anyone truly concerned with sound quality use that equipment.
 Probably not.
 This is true for everything from microphones and speakers to DJ decks and controllers.
 Cheap gear is prone to feedback, extraneous noise, hums, and ultimately gear failure (usually at the worst time).

 Truth be told, you can walk into a pro audio retail store and for $1,500 walk out the door with enough equipment to call yourself a DJ.
 This is how a lot of new DJs get started (I started my career 25 years ago with a $50 mixer from radio shack).
 That $1,500 sound system however is going to sound terrible.
 Cheap audio gear, especially low end microphones and entry level speaker systems, will hum and buzz and are prone to static and feedback.
 High quality gear has processors and supressors to control unwanted sound elements in order to provide crystal clear sound.
 A beginner DJ will have just an amplifier that runs a pair of speakers.
-A true pro will have speakers and subs and a whole rack of processors, limiters, compressors, and equalizers to make sure everything sounds perfect.
+A true pro will have speakers and subs and a whole rack of processors, limiters, compressors, power conditioners, and equalizers to make sure everything sounds perfect.
+The cost of that equipment adds up, which is why true pro's charge more than the beginner DJ's out there.

 My advice, ask a perspective mobile DJ just what type of "professional equipment" he or she will be using.
 Ask what brands of equipment they are using, cross reference that with a Pro Audio dealer such as Guitar Center to see just where their equipment falls on the spectrum of quality.
 You can also ask to see pictures of their equipment, if there are not any on their website, to verify what they are telling you, and to verify how new or worn out their equipment may be.
 As a company we replace and upgrade our equipment semi annually to make sure it is presentable and reliable.